makersacademy/chitter-challenge/development_story.md

 automatically executed when a user goes back to the homepage or clicks the log-out button.
 The user will find that when they go to the all
 user chitters page and then decides to go back to their personal chitters page that the page recognises the fact that they are still logged
 in and will be able to see their personal chitter posts.

+## Future Design Plans/Features

+Place unique value constraints on user_names in my users table.
+Use an email sending API for sign-up confirmation and chitter notification emails to users.
+Allow chitters to reply to each other's chitters.